 Q. I trust you came to your senses about moolah?

 A. Mother Gericke raised no stupid children.
 After a year and a half of working for Ed, I went to college to pursue a journalism degree.
 While attending classes, I worked as a paid reporter and editor at the Northern Star, the student newspaper at Northern Illinois University.
 I spent four happy years in that job.
 I met my wife, Jerrle, in the newsroom.
 (I wrote news, she covered sports.
-A match made in heaven.
-Four decades later, still is.)
+A match made in heaven.)
 I wrote a feature about a scrawny local nudist who decided to run for President, and it got picked up by a Chicago magazine.
-And a polemic I wrote about our disgraced college president was judged the nation’s best college newspaper editorial in 1978 by the William Randolph Hearst Foundation.
+A polemic I wrote about our disgraced college president was judged the nation’s best college newspaper editorial in 1978 by the William Randolph Hearst Foundation.
 I flew to San Francisco to pick up my award.
 It was the first time I’d ever been on an airplane.

 Q. If you were a tree, what tree would you be?